Modern Slavery Statement

 LifeArc seeks to uphold the highest standards of honesty and integrity in its business dealings and operates a zero-tolerance approach to modern slavery and human trafficking.
 We strive to ensure that there is transparency in our approach to tackling modern slavery, consistent with the disclosure obligations under the Modern Slavery Act 2015 (Act).
 Our policies and procedures demonstrate this commitment to act ethically and with integrity in all our interactions with stakeholders.

 LifeArc is a self-funded medical research charity registered in England and Wales.
-For over 25 years we have been helping scientists and organisations turn their research into treatments and diagnostics for patients.
+We accelerate healthcare innovation by transforming promising life-science ideas into life-changing medical breakthroughs for patients.

-With 206 employees, the charity has dedicated laboratories in Stevenage where scientists work on antibody and small molecule projects, laboratories in Edinburgh which progress the translation and development of diagnostics, and technology transfer and corporate support functions located in our London office.
+With over 200 employees, the charity has dedicated laboratories in Stevenage and Edinburgh, and a team based at the Francis Crick Institute, with corporate support functions located in our London office.

 Our supply chains